 Directions: Just a 9-minute walk from the Old Calton Burial Ground.
 Go past Calton Hill up Regent Road and New Calton Cemetery will be on your right.

-Situated north of the picturesque Dean Village in Edinburgh, the historical Dean Cemetery opened in 1846 and was designed by David Cousin, the same architect responsible for the Warriston Cemetery listed below.
+Situated north of the picturesque Dean Village in Edinburgh, the historical Dean Cemetery opened in 1846.
+It was designed by David Cousin, the same architect responsible for the Warriston Cemetery listed below.

 It’s a beautiful cemetery with several Victorian-style monuments and tombstones.
-The cemetery established itself as a fashionable and secure burial location, two traits that were hugely valuable at the time when grave robbers were prevalent throughout the capital.
+The cemetery established itself as a fashionable and secure burial location, two traits that were hugely valuable when grave robbers were prevalent throughout the capital.

 With such an incredibly beautiful layout, Dean Cemetery is truly a work of art and should not be missed!